Armored Heart: L'Odeur de l'Amour

 “Oh, you’re right.”
 Seeker mused.
 They paused briefly as they reached the chasm that led to the shrine, and Seeker whispered “Allumez” in the divine language.
 Lanri already knew what it would do before it happened; It would make a flame she could carry around for light, like her wand could do.
 As the flame appeared, passionately pink and gold in contrast to the sterile white one from her wand, Lanri couldn't help but grin.
 It made her feel remarkable, and special, that she’d come to understand the divine tongue so quickly.

 “So you’re like a goddess’ ranger?”
 Lanri asked.
-It was probably a pretty crude -wait, am I an issue she’s correcting?- approximation of the concept.
+It was probably a pretty crude – wait, am I an issue she’s correcting? – approximation of the concept.

 Seeker briefly paused at that.
 Lanri knew full well that the Heartwarden was weighing if she should answer her unspoken question, but decided not to push it.
 She wasn’t sure she wanted to know.
 “I suppose I am,” Seeker said.
-“I do the things that Ishi would normally influence one of her devotees to do, but are beyond their abilities.
-So… if you extend the analogy a little, and consider Ishi’s Touched priests to be ordinary guards, then… Yes, you could consider me to be a ranger.”
+“I do the things that Ishara would normally influence one of her devotees to do, but are beyond their abilities.
+So… if you extend the analogy a little, and consider Ishara’s Touched priests to be ordinary guards, then… Yes, you could consider me to be a ranger.”

 That sounded amazing to Lanri.
-To be so important to Ishi herself, and so trusted to act on her behalf.
+To be so important to Ishara herself, and so trusted to act on her behalf.
 And she already knew how good Seeker was at it, she’d saved her from such a bad fate.
 “Do you like it?”
 She asked.
 “Being what you are?”

 Seeker looked back at her, and nodded at that.
 “Oh, yes.
 I would choose serving her in my capacity over anything else.
 Though… I suppose she made me that way.
 The old me might have chosen differently, but she wasn’t very bright.”